 Here is a Vision Assessment Checklist you can download to help determine whether your child’s reading problem could be related to undiagnosed vision problems.

-There are other vision skills checklists, but the problem with most of them is that it is hard to sort out whether items are checked because a child is frustrated, misbehaving, doesn’t know how to read, or has other issues going on in his life.
+There are other vision skills checklists, but the problem with most of them is that it is hard to sort out whether items are checked because a child is just frustrated, is misbehaving, doesn’t know how to read, or has other issues going on in his life.
 On this form I've attempted to narrow the questions down to those most pertinent to reading problems that are caused by vision problems and also to rank each item’s relative importance.

 Explanation of the Checklist Items